aelvan/RESS-Toolbox-Craft/README.md

 Example Usage
 ---
-First thing you need to do is add the RESS cookie to your pages <head>:
+First thing you need to do is add the RESS cookie to your pages head:

 ####Add cookie